dharmeshpal007/ghar-kharcha/README.md

-# 💸 Ghar Kharcha – Daily Expense Manager
+# 💸 Budget Bandhu – Daily Expense Manager

-**Ghar Kharcha** is a human-centered personal finance app built for Indian users.
+**Budget Bandhu** is a human-centered personal finance app built for Indian users.
 Whether you're tracking expenses for yourself or managing the finances of a joint family, this app simplifies money management with a culturally relevant, intuitive experience.

 ---